Changing Boreal Fire Regimes

 Impact

-While some climate models include boreal fire, they do not capture the emissions generated when fire burns soil organic matter or thaws permafrost.
+While some climate models include boreal fire, they generally do not capture the emissions generated when fire burns soil organic matter or thaws permafrost.
 Our work aims to elevate and socialize these emissions as the global climate threat that they are, and to quantify how their release will impact our ability to meet climate targets.

 Partners & Collaborators